32-Year-Old Defenseman – Montreal Canadiens

 Tom Gilbert Contract Information:

-Signed a one-year contract with the Panthers in September 2013.
+Signed a two-year, $5.6 million contract with the Canadiens in July of 2014.

 To instantly reveal our fantasy analysis of every player – including Tom Gilbert – simply subscribe now.